 Foundation Anchor System

-The Foundation Anchor System (FAS) is a must-have, inexpensive, heavy-duty welded steel rebar assembly that greatly facilitates the secure installation of the PAST Trainer to a newly-constructed concrete foundation.
-It has eight integrated anchor bolts, and its dimensions are 80″ Long x 21″ Wide x 11″ High.
-It is placed into the concrete foundation, in the position
+The Foundation Anchor System (FAS) was developed specifically for the secure mountingOf the PAST device.
+It is a heavy-duty welded steel rebar assembly that facilitates the secure installation of the PAST Trainer to a newly-constructed concrete foundation.
+It has integrated anchor bolts, and it is placed into the concrete foundation while the concrete is curing.

 Aluminum Penetration Panels